When You Can’t Get Medicaid And Can’t Afford Obamacare

 Many of the supporters of the ACA truly believed that it would not only increase access to health insurance but also stabilize premium costs.
 They thought the “affordable” part would come through increased competition that was expected with the federal government paying tax credits.

-However, it hasn’t worked out that way; the Affordable Care Act has made health insurance affordable only for those who can qualify for tax credits.
-For the rest of the American population, monthly premiums are not in the family budget.
+However, it hasn’t worked out that way; the Affordable Care Act has made health insurance affordable, mostly for those who can qualify for tax credits.
+For the rest of the U.S. population, monthly premiums are not in the family budget.

 Increasing health insurance premiums.